qlyticsllc/qplatform/README.md

 Email:  breilly@qlytics.com

 # Introduction
-This repo outlines how Qlytics and its Q-Platform:
+The information within this repository outlines how Qlytics and its Q-Platform:

 1. Automates the use of AI/ML
 2. Provides relationship discovery and mapping with intelligent searching using AI/ML models.